dmitro3/adCampaign-dapp/README.md

 ```
 # About adCampaign-dapp

-- A decentralized, transparent advertising solution on the Sui network
+- Decentralized, transparent advertising solution on the Sui network

 - Where bussiness partner can creator campaign and affiliate can generate link to earn